verifyica-team/verifyica/API.md

 ---

-Copyright (C) Verifyica project authors and contributors
+Copyright (C) Verifyica project authors and contributors.
+All rights reserved.